AeonGUI

 limitations under the License.

-The Aeon Games logo is not covered by Apache 2.0 and may not be used without permission.
+The Aeon Games logo is a trademark and is not covered by Apache 2.0, it may not be used without express permission.

 Authors